 - A growth step is a way to encourage growth in each particular area.
 You could encourage growth in the character trait of perseverance by challenging your intern to pray daily for three students.

 Create your growth plan alongside your intern to give them ownership of their development.
 Set aside a regular time to evaluate together their progress toward their goals.
 And LeaderTreks has designed a tool to help.
-Check out the Internship Blueprint.
+Check out the Internship Blueprint below.